mehul2494/Tasty-Takeover/README.md

 # Tasty-Takeover
 Tasty Times is a food service company that has a fleet of food trucks located in Indianapolis, IN.
 Each food has a unique menu offering different flavors of food for every taste bud.
 The company wants to record information about the fleet of trucks, the employees and the items sold to customers.
+Design a Database Management System for Tasty Times Food Service that shall help understand the most profitable items.
+Understand which city is the most profitable currently for Tasty Times’ business.
+Seek information on the most bankable employee in each city.Conduct thorough research on best products as Tasty Times moves to Tier 2 and Tier 3 cities